SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

    ![Object List](./images/object2.png)

-9. Copy the TADIR service to the Menue
+9. Copy the TADIR service to the Menu and press save.

       ![Object](./images/copy-object.png)

 10. User Setup
     1. Save the Authorization Object
     2. Select the User tabulator
-    3. Enter or select the user ID
+    3. Enter or select the user ID you have created in section A
     4. Click on "User Comparision"

     ![User Comparsion](./images/user-comparison.png)